 “Janelle,” her voice was strained.
 As if just muttering that name was causing her pain.

-“Please, Alex, let me explain,” Janelle’s eyes were pleading.
+“Please, Alex, let me explain.”
+Janelle’s eyes were pleading.

-It took me a second to register her words.
+It takes me a second to register her words.
 I was taken out of my trance and moved swiftly to open the door for her.
 I could feel Janelle’s eyes carefully watching every move I make.

 I let out the breath I didn’t know I was holding when we were a distance from the restaurant.